 His unit dug in outside St. Vith, Belgium, in the snow and waited that cold December afternoon in 1944.
 They were lost, outgunned and about to become cannon fodder in the largest German offensive on the Western Front during World War II — the Battle of the Bulge.

 Tagged Prisoner of War

 Bible helped Pfc.
 Bill Waits survive Stalag 7-A in Germany during WW II

 The steel-plated gold cover on the outside of Bill Waits’ “Heart Shield Bible” he carried in his breast pocket while a rifleman in the 26th Infantry Division during the Allied invasion of France in the closing months of World War II was inscribed in flowing script: “May this keep you from harm.”

-Disaster struck on Friday 13, 1944 for 2nd Lt.
+Disaster struck on Friday, October 13, 1944 for 2nd Lt.
 Victor Barber a 21-year-old bombardier aboard a B-24 “Liberator” four-engine bomber flying from a base in Foggia, Italy.
 He was a member of the 251st Bomb Group, 724th Squadron, 15th Air Force.